writetome51/array-get-and-remove-by-index/README.md

+To include in your project:

+import {getAndRemoveByIndex} from '@writetome51/array-get-and-remove-by-index';

+getAndRemoveByIndex(index, array): any

-This function removes a requested item from the array and returns it.
+This function removes a requested item (accessed by its index) from the array and returns it.
-You access the item by its index.
 The index can be positive or negative.

 Example: